Doswell in Caroline County, Virginia — The American South (Mid-Atlantic)

 Erected 1946 by Virginia Conservation Commission.
 (Marker Number Z-155.)

 Location.
 37° 53.479′ N, 77° 27.989′ W. Marker is in Doswell, Virginia, in Caroline County.
 Marker is on Washington Highway (U.S. 1), on the right when traveling north.
-Touch for map.
-At the Caroline/Hanover County Line.
-Locate with marker Lee and Grant (E 23).
+At the Caroline/Hanover Touch for map.
 Marker is in this post office area: Ruther Glen VA 22546, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Lee and Grant (a few steps from this marker); North Anna River (approx. 0.2 miles away); Long Creek Action (approx. 0.2 miles away); Lafayette and Cornwallis North Anna River Campaign (approx. 0.8 miles away); One More River to Cross (approx. 1.4 miles away); Artillery Duel (approx. 1½ miles away); A Night of Agony (approx. 1½ miles away).
+Lee and Grant (a few steps from this marker); North Anna River (approx. 0.2 miles away); Long Creek Action (approx. 0.2 miles away); Lafayette and Cornwallis (approx. 0.2 miles away); North Anna River Campaign (approx. 0.8 miles away); One More River to Cross (approx. 1.4 miles away); Artillery Duel (approx. 1˝ miles away); River War (approx. 1˝ miles away).
 Touch for a list and map of all markers in Doswell.

 More about this marker.
 Markers are located on an easy pull off from the main road.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 23, 2008, by Kathy Walker of Stafford, Virginia.
-This page has been viewed 939 times since then and 28 times this year.
+This page was last revised on July 3, 2021.
+It was originally submitted on August 23, 2008, by Kathy Walker of Stafford, Virginia.
+This page has been viewed 1,158 times since then and 62 times this year.
 Photos: 1, 2, 3, 4. submitted on August 23, 2008, by Kathy Walker of Stafford, Virginia. • Craig Swain was the editor who published this page.